 Author: Guilherme Moreira

-Bees stand out for their crucial role in the maintenance of biodiversity which they play during their interaction with different plant species (Sá; Prato, 2007).
+Bees stand out for their crucial role in the maintenance of biodiversity which they play due to their interaction with different plant species (Sá; Prato, 2007).

 Most of these bee species are solitary, i.e. they do not form hives, while only about 15% are social bee species that live in colonies.
 Among the social species, about 400 of them are part of a group called Meliponines (that we honour in our name, Meli!) and have no functional sting — they are known as stingless bees.